juliuskosf/stpauli/README.md

-# Viva Con Agua - Barcheck App
-This small wiki contains everything important to jump into development.
+This small guide contains everything important to jump into development.
 The implementation is based on AngularJS and further Web-Development Frameworks (see list below) AngularJS is a Framework to design Single-Page-Applications.
 Get basic information about AngularJS [here](https://angularjs.org/).

+# General information and projectmanagement

 ## Documents
 All documents related to the barcheck mircoservice are linked below. <br>